sebhaan/DoEgen/README.md

     contributor and software development of DoEgen.
 -   Christopher Howden (Sydney Informatics Hub, University of Sydney):
     Statistical consultancy, literature suggestions, and documentation.
--   Danial Azam (School of Geophyics, University of Sydney): Testing DoEgen on applications for computational geosciences.
+-   Danial Azam (School of Geophysics, University of Sydney): Testing DoEgen on applications for computational geosciences.
 -   Joel Nothman (Sydney Informatics Hub, University of Sydney): Code review and improvements with focus on doegen.py.
--   Dietmar Muller (School of Geophyics, University of Sydney):
+-   Dietmar Muller (School of Geophysics, University of Sydney):
     Suggesting the need for this project and developing real-world use cases for geoscience research.